fdazen/fda-documentation/financial_reports.md

 ##**Cashier Report Detail**

 The _Cashier Report Detail_ will provide you with detailed payment information made on a selected date range.
 You will have the ability to filter by the user who posted the payment and also to show refunds.
+All payments are broken out into Payment Type and reservation Folio number.

 {{site.data.alerts.important}}
 1. Payments are entered into the system **today**.
 There’s nothing that allows you to enter a payment today and post it in 6 month’s time or on the guest's check-in date.